Emergency Use only

 - who require oxygen therapy due to COVID-19, OR

-- Benefit of treatment with casirivimab and imdevimab has not been observed in patients hospitalized due to COVID-19.
-Monoclonal antibodies, such as casirivimab and imdevimab, may be associated with worse clinical outcomes when administered to hospitalized patients requiring high flow oxygen or mechanical ventilation with COVID-19.
+- Benefit of treatment with REGEN-COV has not been observed in patients hospitalized due to COVID-19.
+Monoclonal antibodies, such as REGEN-COV, may be associated with worse clinical outcomes when administered to hospitalized patients with COVID-19 requiring high flow oxygen or mechanical ventilation

 Definition of High Risk Patients